Feeds architecture

 Instance caching

-The owner is usually (by order of preference):
+The owner is determined by the following order of preference:

-Targetof thekeydelegate, so the instance of the class that is declaring the feed; - The
+Targetproperty of thekeydelegate, which is the instance of the class declaring the feed - The

 The key is usually the delegate that is provided by the user.
 It’s really important here to note that a helper method like below would break the instance caching: